chrisnorwood/ruby-data-structs-and-algos/README.md

 [*View Source Code Here*](priority-queues-heaps/binary_heap.rb)

 This is a min. priority queue, implemented as a Binary Heap.
-All values must be of comparable and of the same type.
+All values should be comparable and of the same type.
+This implementation uses a hash table, storing heap item values as keys to their indices to support O(log n) removals.

 Available methods: